19 Employee Appreciation Ideas Your Staff Will Love

 4. Show Appreciation Publicly

-A great way to boost employee morale is to publicly show your appreciation for your staff.
+A great way to boost employee morale is to publicly show employees appreciation in front of other staff members.
 Share significant employee achievements or outstanding work with your customers through signage or online.
+Even if you’re mostly using remote employees due to the pandemic, you can use a break during a zoom call or send a message in Slack or other social media to call out an employee milestone or show your appreciation.

 5. Track Team Goals